-I’m in the midst of revising and updating my Phone-to-Enrollment Martial Arts Sales System, which is a resource for martial art school owners who want to sell more martial arts lessons without resorting to slimy, hard-sell tactics.
+I recently revised and updated my Phone-to-Enrollment Martial Arts Membership Sales System, which is a resource for martial art school owners who want to sell more martial arts lessons without resorting to slimy, hard-sell tactics.

 And, as I was working on it, it occurred to me that I’ve heard a lot of bad advice about how to sell martial arts lessons over the years.

 Some of them are humorous, some are just downright despicable, and some… well, some dwell in that grey area of half-truths and white lies.
 But I’d say the fact that these “grey area” tactics are used to manipulate a person into signing an extended contract for martial arts training would indicate unethical intent by default.